aldesrahim/aldesrahim/README.md

-# Welcome
+# Hi 👋

-Hi, My name is Ahmad Al Desrahim or you can call me `aldesrahim` and I am currently a college student at [UNINDRA](https://unindra.ac.id/).
-Currently working at PT.
-Bukuku Solusi Kreatif as a Backend Developer (PHP).
+- 🤙 My name is Al Desrahim, you can call me _aldes_

-My main coding language is PHP.
-At the moment I really love using Laravel as my main PHP Framework with TALL Stack.

-You can find more about me on my personal website at [aldesrahim.com](https://aldesrahim.com).
-Thank you for visiting my Github profile.
+- ✨ I've been coding PHP for over 6 years
+- 🤓 I'm a Laravel Enthusiast
+- 🎓 I'm currently studying _informatics engineering_ at UNINDRA
+- 🧑‍💻 And currently working as Backend Developer at PT.
+Bukuku Solusi Kreatif